Devin Padelford

-Devin Padelford (born January 3, 2003) is an American professional soccer player who plays as a centre-back for Major League Soccer club St. Louis City, on loan from fellow MLS club Minnesota United.
+Devin Padelford (born January 3, 2003) is an American professional soccer player who plays as a center-back for Major League Soccer club New York Red Bulls, on loan from Minnesota United.

 Career

 Youth

 Padelford attended Woodbury High School where he played soccer at the varsity level.
 He graduated from Woodbury High School in 2021, where he was named All-State and Conference Player of the Year in 2021.
 Padelford also played club soccer with St. Croix Soccer Club, helping the team to win the Las Vegas Cup in 2019 and become State Champions in 2019 and 2021.

 In 2021, he joined the newly launched Minnesota United academy team.
 Padelford played with the under-19 team and appeared in 13 MLS Next matches, scoring two goals and providing eight assists.

 Minnesota United

 On March 10, 2022, Padelford signed a three-year homegrown player contract with Major League Soccer side Minnesota United.
 He spent the 2022 season with the club's MLS Next Pro side, making 22 appearances and adding one assist.
 On June 3, 2023, Padelford made his MLS debut, starting in a 1–1 draw at home to Toronto FC.